 Expulsion: This is a sanction that establishes mandatory order for the foreigner to leave the country when specific causes occur.
-In some cases, return costs of the employee obliged to return home because of immigration breaches shall be paid by the employer.

-14.5.
-SECONDMENT/FOREIGN ASSIGNMENT
+14.5 SECONDMENT/FOREIGN ASSIGNMENT

-Secondment and foreign assignments are valid causes to support a temporary residence permit, provided the foreigner or the company requesting the permit are able to prove such situation to the authorities by means of, i.e. letters signed by both the local company where the foreigner will render its services and the foreign company stating the nature of the services.
+Secondment and foreign assignments are valid causes to support a temporary residence permit, provided the foreigner or the company requesting the permit are able to prove such situation by means of letters signed by both the local company where the foreigner will render its services and the foreign company.
 Salaries can be paid in Chile or abroad.

-Under these circumstances the foreign employee usually remains as employer of the company abroad, provided there is no subordination or dependence with the local company.
+Under these circumstances the employee remains as employer of the company abroad, provided there is no subordination or dependence with the local company.